 When your basement starts leaking, the last thing you want is mold to grow or uninvited pests to show up in the dead of night.
 Both scenarios are possible if you don’t waterproof your basement.
-Waterproofing can help you stop leakage and all undesirable effects that come with it, including pests and mold.
+Waterproofing can help you stop leakage and all undesirable effects that come with it, including making your home less hospitable for mold and pests.
 There are so many benefits of waterproofing your basement.
 But how much does it cost to execute this essential project?

 Exterior Basement Waterproofing Costs